solianadaniel1/Ecommerce_Api/README.md

-# E-commerce Bookstore API
+# E-commerce API

-This is the backend API for an E-commerce bookstore.
-It allows users to manage books, categories, and user authentication.
+This is the backend API for an E-commerce .
+It allows users to manage products, orders, categories, and user authentication.
 The project is built using Django and Django REST Framework.

 ## Setup Instructions